sunnyrvd27/sql-challenge/README.md

 # DataAnalysisQuery3.sql created for List the manager of each # department with the following information: department number, # department name, the manager's employee number, last name, first # name.

-# DataAnalysisQuery4.sql created for List the department of each # # employee with the following information: employee number, last name, # first name, and department name.
+# DataAnalysisQuery4.sql created for List the department of each
+# employee with the following information: employee number, last name, # first name, and department name.

+# DataAnalysisQuery5.sql created for List first name, last name, and
+# sex for employees whose first name is "Hercules" and last names begin # with "B."